American Airlines Is Launching These 5 Europe Routes—Here’s Why You Should Go

 Dallas–Fort Worth to Athens, Greece

-Daily service to Athens International Airport (ATH) from Dallas Fort Worth International Airport (DFW) aboard a 787‑8 starts May 21, 2026.
-That means more direct access to Greece’s capital, a key jumping-off point for exploring the Greek islands—though Athens is increasingly worth a longer stay on its own.
+Seasonal daily service to Athens International Airport (ATH) from Dallas Fort Worth International Airport (DFW) aboard a 787‑8 starts May 21, 2026.
+That means more direct access to Greece’s capital, a key jumping-off point for exploring the Greek islands—although Athens is increasingly worth a longer stay on its own.
 Beyond the Acropolis and other ancient sites, travelers will find modern art museums, a strong coffee culture, a fresh crop of cool new hotels, and a walkable historic core with plenty of locally owned shops and tavernas.

 Photo by Sergey Omelchenko/Unsplash